Engee documentation

 Out[0]:

 We can see that the required power has decreased to about 5 dB.
-Further SNR reduction can be achieved by integrating more pulses, but the number of pulses available for integration is usually limited due to target motion or environmental inhomogeneity.
+Further reduction of SNR can be achieved by integrating more pulses, but the number of pulses available for integration is usually limited due to target movement or environmental heterogeneity.

-In the above approach, the SNR value is read from the curve, but it is often desirable to calculate only the desired value.
-For an incoherent detection scheme, calculating the desired SNR is theoretically quite difficult.
-Fortunately, good approximations exist, such as the Albersham equation.
+In the above approach, the SNR value is read from the curve, but it is often desirable to calculate only the required value.
+For an incoherent detection scheme, calculating the required SNR is theoretically quite difficult.
+Fortunately, there are good approximations, such as the Albersham equation.
 Using the Albersham equation, the required SNR value can be derived as

 In [ ]: